 “Marine contractor services” means construction, demolition, installation, alteration, repair, or salvage activities located in, on, over, or under State or private tidal wetlands and includes: (1) dredging and filling; (2) the construction, demolition, installation, alteration, repair, or salvage of structures, including boathouses, boat or other personal watercraft lifts or ramps, slips, docks, floating platforms, moorings, piers, pier access structures, pilings, wetland observation platforms, wetland walkways, and wharfs; and (3) the construction, demolition, installation, alteration, repair, or salvage of stabilization and erosion control measures, including revetments, breakwaters, bulkheads, groins, jetties, stone sills, marsh establishments, and beach nourishment or other similar projects.

-(1) Employees of an agency of the federal government do not need to be licensed with the MCLB to perform marine contractor services while in the performance of their employment duties.
-(2) Employees of an agency of the State of Maryland do not need to be licensed with the MCLB to perform marine contractor services while in the performance of their employment duties.
+(1) Employees of an agency of the federal government or State do not need to be licensed with the MCLB to perform marine contractor services while in the performance of their employment duties.
+(2) A residential or commercial property owner does not need to be licensed with the MCLB to perform marine contractor services on the property owner’s own property.

 What is the meaning of “solicits or performs marine contractor services in the State of Maryland”?
 The MCLB considers "solicit to perform” to mean any contractors’ attempt to obtain, either directly or indirectly, a job from a customer or potential customer to perform marine contractor services.
 The MCLB does not consider “solicit to perform” to include responding to a request for a proposal or a bid solicitation issued by an agency of the federal, state, or local government or a general contractor.
 While a contractor or subcontractor needn't be licensed by the MCLB to respond to a bid solicitation, it would need to be licensed prior to performing any "marine contractor services", as defined in 17-101(f) of the Environment Article.
 Moreover, subcontractors may not perform marine contractor services under the license of a prime contractor.
 Only employees of a licensed entity may perform marine contractor services without being individually licensed themselves.
 See Md.
 Code Ann., Envir. § 17-301(a) ("...a person shall be licensed by the Board as a marine contractor or be employed by an individual or entity that is licensed as a marine contractor before the person may: (1) Perform marine contractor services...").
 As subcontractors do not enjoy an employer/employee relationship with a prime contractor, a subcontractor must be independently licensed if it is to perform marine contractor services on behalf of a prime contractor.